 Then prime and paint.

-So here is the list of things you’d need for this project, all available at Home Depot, although some may be only available online:
+So here is the list of things you’d need for this project, all available online here: